 Their recent ‘Human Renaissance’ exhibition places modern women in iconic pieces of art, reimagining traditional beauty ideals and encouraging customers to recreate their own and embrace their bodies in the name of self-love.

-Surprise and delight campaigns
+Surprise and delight marketing campaigns

-Surprise and delight campaigns are designed to create a positive emotional response among customers.
+Surprise and delight marketing campaigns are designed to create a positive emotional response among customers.
 Small businesses can launch campaigns that involve social media contests, pop-up events, and surprise giveaways.

 Though on a much larger scale and budget, one successful surprise and delight campaign was the Airbnb Night At, where the company transformed unique properties into one-night sleepover accommodations.
 Customers could win the opportunity to stay the night everywhere from a floating house on the River Thames, the Paris Catacombs, Dracula’s Castle, a shark aquarium, or even the Great Barrier Reef!